-An official program requires two commitments.
-First a volunteer from the community to be the Neighbourhood Watch Community Representative and second a community league (or community group*) that helps support the program in the community.
+An official program requires two commitments: A volunteer from the community to be the Neighbourhood Watch Community Representative and a Community League (CL) or community group* that supports the program in the community.

-1) A person, community league or community group* wants to establish a Neighbourhood Watch Program.
+1) A person, CL or group* wants to establish a Neighbourhood Watch Program.

 2) A volunteer is found who will become the ENW Community Representative.

-3) The community league or community group* endorses the volunteer to be their representative (through whichever means chosen by the community e.g. elect, appoint, etc).
-The community league board or community group* determines the type of position the Community Rep will hold (voting, non-voting, titled position, etc.)
+3) The CL or group* endorses the volunteer to be their representative (through whichever means they chose) and determines the type of position the Community Rep will hold (voting, non-voting, titled position, etc.)

 5) The Community Rep (or Reps) become the official ENW Community Rep for that community once he/she/they